 Be resolute in yourself.
 Your prospects will trust you more and appreciate it in many ways.
 And the ones that don’t probably wouldn’t be a good fit anyway.

-For the complete list of what makes a sales rep successful, read these other blog posts below:
+The blogs below are a complete list of what makes a sales rep successful:

 Find out what being a Sales Sherpa means and how this sales methodology can help you improve all of your relationships.